pslucas0212/Liberty-App-RHEL/README.md

 - Let's test the microservice.
 Go to a browser window and type in the following URL [http://localhost:9080/system/properties](http://localhost:9080/system/properties)  You should a list java system properties in your browser.

+- Do some developer stuff - TBD

+## Creating a container

+- We will use the Podman Build command to build our container with the supplied Dockerfile

 ### Apendix